MerlinRose2000/Editorial-Ghosting/README.md

 ## Installation

-By accessing the deployed application at ---, users can view and use the program through a browser.
+By accessing the deployed application at [Editorial Ghosting](https://editorial-ghosting-ddyt.onrender.com/), users can view and use the program through a browser.
 In addition, users will be able to download the program and utilize it offline by viewing it in the browser.

 ## License